akosmrlj/FEniCS_tutorial/README.md

 ## Additional resources

-If you want to start exploring FEniCS before then you can check a very detailed FEniCS tutorial eBook (https://fenicsproject.org/tutorial/).
+There is a very detailed FEniCS tutorial [eBook](https://fenicsproject.org/tutorial/).
 Please note that this eBook was written in 2017 and some of the functions have slightly changed.
 Here are a few demos with explanations that are up to date: https://fenicsproject.org/docs/dolfin/latest/python/demos.html

 ## Lecturer